JeffreyQin/Account-Manager/README.md

 # Login Simulator

-- Frontend: HTML, Javascript
-- Backend: MySQL, Javascript (Node.js, Express.js).

 This is a mini experiment with MySQL to simulate login and account management.

+- Frontend: HTML, JavaScript
+- Backend: MySQL, JavaScript (Node.js, Express.js)

 ## Features